 Time-sensitive assessment item: A time-sensitive assessment item is an assessment item which can be completed late only if the student receives special consideration.
 A time-sensitive assessment item submitted late without special consideration approval is graded as a 0 N. Where special consideration is granted, the student completes an alternative and equivalent assessment task.
-Examples of time-sensitive assessment items might include examinations, in-class tests, and pre-lecture reading responses.
+Examples of time-sensitive assessment items might include scheduled final assessments, in-class tests, and pre-lecture reading responses.
 Chief examiners determine which assessment items are time-sensitive.
 Time-sensitive assessment items must be clearly stated as time-sensitive on Moodle.

 A. Assessment extension

 - As per the University's Assessment Regime Procedure, students may request an extension for any assessment item, except time-sensitive assessment items.
 Extension requests must be made in writing to the unit coordinator prior to the due date.
-The unit coordinator may, at their discretion, grant an extension of up to seven calendar days.
+The unit coordinator may, at their discretion, grant an extension of up to two calendar days.

 - Extensions may be requested for reasons that does not require documentation: e.g., short-term illness; unforeseen employment obligations; family circumstances.
 However, where a student requests an extension for reasons that may involve documentation (e.g., illness), the unit coordinator may ask students to provide documents.

 - Extensions are not available for assessments that are mid-semester tests, weekly (or biweekly) quizzes, scheduled final assessments or class tests.
 Students must apply for special consideration in such circumstances.

 Responsibility: Chief examiners, unit coordinators, teaching staff, students.

 - The chief examiner for a unit determines the assessment regime for the unit.
 Chief examiners must identify on Moodle which assessment items are time-sensitive and therefore ineligible for an extension.